1. Skip to navigation

-Results from existing offshore wind farms and wind data specific to The Great Lakes confirm that wind over water is a more powerful and reliable source of energy than wind over land.
-Trillium Power is ready to take action on the significant offshore wind opportunities in Ontario and The Great Lakes region.
+Results from existing offshore wind farms and wind data specific to The Great Lakes have continuously confirmed that wind over water is a more powerful and reliable source of energy than wind over land.
+For the past 17 years Trillium Power has taken action to become the leading developer and proponent of the significant offshore wind opportunities in Ontario and The Great Lakes region.

-While offshore and onshore wind rely on the same input - wind - their performance capabilities are very different.
-The use of larger turbines in offshore wind farms, combined with stronger and more consistent winds over water, results in significantly higher capacity factors, thus more abundant, reliable and economical energy production than can be generated on land.
+While far-offshore and onshore wind rely on the same input - wind - their performance capabilities are very different.
+The use of larger turbines in far-offshore wind farms, combined with stronger and more consistent winds over water, results in significantly higher capacity factors, thus more abundant, reliable and economical energy production than can be generated on land.

 Offshore wind developments can also be closer to coastal cities thereby simplifying transmission and transportation issues that often create expensive logistical difficulties for onshore wind farms located in remote areas.